-Finally, this book and my efforts, are dedicated to those who toil and sacrifice daily in the dirty and unforgiving realm of terror.
-To those who know that to stop terrorism you must first find the terrorist and that to find the terrorist, you must first know what one looks like.
+I am often asked why I write.
+My answer never changes.
+I write because I want others to know what I know.
+This book and my efforts are dedicated to those who toil and sacrifice daily in the realm of counterterrorism or counterinsurgency.
+I know and they know that to successfully stop terrorism we must know how to spot the terrorist and get information out of them.
 To these individuals and to that end this book is devoted.